 Discover the beauty of red rocks, lakes and historic Route 66 surrounding the park.

-- Sedona, Arizona - Welcome to Sedona, Arizona!
-This land that is called Red Rock Country is a four-seasons playground for everyone! from historians, geologists, archeologists, artists, art collectors, adventurers, and especially for curious outdoor enthusiasts who love spectacular scenery.
+- Sedona, Arizona - This land that is called Red Rock Country is a four-seasons playground for everyone from historians, geologists, archeologists, artists, art collectors, adventurers, and especially for curious outdoor enthusiasts who love spectacular scenery.

 - Kingman, Arizona - Kingman is the Heart of Historic Route 66 between the Grand Canyon Skywalk and Grand Canyon National Park.
 Enjoy the Historic Downtown's four museums and a self guided walking tour of more than 40 sites on the National Registry of Historic Places.